-“While most borrowers have the best intentions to repay their loans, things sometimes happen that prevent that,” Brenan explains.
+“While most borrowers have the best intentions to repay their loans, things sometimes happen that prevent that,” explains John Brenan, a Roseville, Calif.-based chief appraiser at Clear Capital, a real estate valuation provider.
 “Therefore, the lender needs to know that, in a worst-case scenario, your property is worth enough to cover the amount of money being loaned.”

+Although common, appraisals aren’t always required when refinancing a mortgage, says Steven Ho, a New York City-based loan officer at Interstate Home Loan Center.
 “On some occasions, a refinance where only the existing loan is being refinanced without taking cash out at closing, and when the owner has plenty of equity accrued, will not require an appraisal at all,” Ho says.
-“This is not guaranteed, however.
-Conventional loans are more likely to not require an appraisal than non-conventional, government-backed loans.”

 How to prepare for a refinance appraisal

-- Consider providing the appraiser with fresh comparables in the form of information you gather about recent sales or listings in your neighborhood.
-“You may have information about a particular sale that’s not readily apparent or obvious to the appraiser,” Brenan says.
+So, consider providing the appraiser with fresh comps in the form of information you gather about recent sales or listings in your neighborhood.
+Even though they do their own research, it might well be appreciated.
+You could also let them know about improvements to the neighborhood or HOA initiatives — anything that impacts favorably on property values.
+“You may have information that’s not readily apparent or obvious to the appraiser,” Brenan says.
 “But don’t be pushy about offering these details and printouts, or try to steer an appraiser to a desired value.”

 Bad news: The appraiser files the report and you learn that your home is worth less than you thought.
 What can you do?

 “First, read their report carefully and confirm all the information about your home is accurate,” Ho recommends.
+Did the appraiser somehow list your fireplace as non-functioning or incorrectly document the number of closets or square footage?
 “Appraisers are human, and it’s possible they entered the wrong data.”

-You might consider contesting the report or asking for a second opinion.
-For the former, “you’ll need to document some evidence why your home should be worth more,” Ho says.
-“Perhaps there were recent homes sold privately or other comparables not considered that a local Realtor can help you find proof of.
-A second opinion would mean paying for another appraisal by a different professional.”
+Even if there are no mistakes, you might consider contesting the report.
+However, “you’ll need to document some evidence why your home should be worth more,” Ho says.
+“Perhaps there were recent homes sold privately or other comparables not considered that a local Realtor can help you find proof of.”